VessWilliam/MinimalApi_Dapper/README.md

 # MinimalApi_Dapper
 Create "Minimal Api .Net 6 using C#",
-Using "Dapper" connect with database and Use
+Using "Dapper" Connect With Database And Use
-"T-SQL Create use reuse Proceduce" For the database 🐻🐻🐻
+"T-SQL Create Use Reuse Proceduce" For database 🐻